 Agua Fria National Monument Trail is a 1.7 mile lightly trafficked out and back trail located near Mayer, Arizona that features a river and is good for all skill levels.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail.

 Great hike!
 Super Easy